coil-language/coil-lang/README.md

 I think this is pure magic, I love it.

-But unlike other forms of "magic" we often hear about, this magic is well defined & designed to be extended to new data types.
+But unlike other forms of "magic" we often hear about, this magic is well defined & easy to extend.

 The core of what's happening is protocols.